rapid7/metasploit-framework/documentation/modules/auxiliary/admin/citrix/citrix_netscaler_config_decrypt.md

-This module takes a Citrix NetScaler ns.conf configuration file as input and extracts secrets that have been stored with reversible encryption.
+This module takes a Citrix NetScaler `ns.conf` configuration file as input and extracts secrets that have been stored with reversible encryption.
 The module supports legacy NetScaler encryption (RC4) as well as the newer AES-256-ECB and AES-256-CBC encryption types.
 It is also possible to decrypt secrets protected by the Key Encryption Key (KEK) method, provided the key fragment files F1.key and F2.key are provided.
-Root access to a NetScaler device or access to a NetScaler configuration backup archive are the most effective means of acquiring the configuration file and key fragments.
+Currently, keys for appliances in FIPS mode or running hardware HSM cannot be extracted.
+Root access to a NetScaler device or access to a NetScaler configuration backup are the most effective means of acquiring the configuration file and key fragments.

 This module incorporates research published by dozer:

 https://dozer.nz/posts/citrix-decrypt/

 ## Vulnerable Application
-This module is tested against the configuration files for NetScaler versions 10.5, 11, 12.x and 13.x.
+This module is tested against the configuration files for NetScaler versions 10.x, 11x, 12.x and 13.x.
 The module will work with files retrieved from a live NetScaler system as well as files extracted from an unencrypted NetScaler backup archive.
 This is possible because NetScaler uses well-known hard coded encryption keys which are visible on the system in the hidden file: